eclipse-archived/codewind-docs/docs/_documentations/remote-deploying-codewind.md

 1. **Install your preferred IDE on your local machine.** For more information about installing Eclipse, see [Getting started with Codewind for Eclipse](eclipse-getting-started.html), or for more information about installing VS Code, see [Getting started with Codewind for VS Code](vsc-getting-started.html).

-2. **Have an active Kubernetes context and log into the cluster.** Codewind can run in OpenShift 3.11, OpenShift 4.3, OpenShift in IBM Public Cloud, standalone Kubernetes, and Kubernetes in Docker.
+2. **Have an active Kubernetes context and log in to the cluster.** Codewind can run in OpenShift 3.11, OpenShift 4.3, OpenShift in IBM Public Cloud, standalone Kubernetes, and Kubernetes in Docker.

 3. **For Linux desktop, ensure your workstation is set up to use a Keyring.** An example of a Keyring on Linux is Secret Service.